khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 ## Start the Game

-Microsoft launcher, or the official launcher is a bit complicated and I think we need some words to describe it.
-At the first time you start the launcher, it requires you to sign in with your Microsoft account.
+Microsoft launcher, or the official launcher, at the first time you start the launcher, it requires you to sign in with your Microsoft account.

 The launcher's sidebar contains not only the Java Edition, it also includes `Minecraft for Windows`, and even two derivative games of Minecraft - `Minecraft Dungeons` and `Minecraft Legends`.
 The sidebar also contains an entry for the settings of the launcher itself.